officialfm/api/sections/api.md

 # Official.fm API v2

-This is the reference guide of all the resources available on Official.fm API v2.

 ## Current version

 You must specify the API version using the header `X-API-Version` or the parameter `api_version`.